Alex Collins (American football): College career

 Collins played for the University of Arkansas from 2013 to 2015.
-He started his career as the first true freshman in SEC history to rush for 300 yards in his first three games.
+He started his career as the first true freshman in Southeastern Conference (SEC) history to rush for 300 yards in his first three games.
 Splitting time with Jonathan Williams, he finished the year with 1,026 rushing yards on 190 carries with four touchdowns.
 For his play he was named the 2013 SEC Freshman of the Year.

 In his sophomore season in 2014, Collins ran for 1,100 yards and 12 touchdowns on 204 carries, while still splitting time with Williams.
 He also helped lead Arkansas to a Texas Bowl victory over the Texas Longhorns.

 Williams went down with an injury before the 2015 season, so Collins became the featured back in Bret Bielema's offense.
 He started every game his junior year, and on November 7, 2015, with 108 yards against Ole Miss, Collins became only the third player in SEC history to rush for 1,000 plus yards in three seasons, joining Herschel Walker and Darren McFadden.
 Collins finished his junior season with a career-high 1,577 yards, and a school-record 20 rushing touchdowns.
 He was named second-team all-SEC, mostly because Alabama's Derrick Henry and LSU's Leonard Fournette outrushed him and were All-Americans.
 Collins led Arkansas to a Liberty Bowl victory over Kansas State on January 2, 2016.
-He finished the 45-23 victory with 185 yards and three rushing touchdowns, earning MVP honors.
+He finished the 45–23 victory with 185 yards and three rushing touchdowns, earning MVP honors.

 Collins is second on the Razorback career rushing yards list (3,703), behind only Darren McFadden (4,590).